-Corrugated Packaging segment Adjusted EBITDA in the third quarter of fiscal 2023 increased \$44.5 million compared to the prior year quarter primarily due to an estimated \$54.4 million of increased net cost deflation, \$27.9 million of cost savings and an estimated \$25.0 million margin impact from higher selling price/mix.
-These items were partially offset by an estimated \$49.0 million impact of economic downtime and prior year mill closures and \$44.8 million of lower volumes.
-Additionally, we had \$31.0 million of other net favorable items that consisted primarily of \$46.8 million from the operations acquired in the Mexico Acquisition and \$4.2 million associated with the converting operations formerly in the Consumer Packaging segment that were partially offset by \$10.9 million of planned downtime including maintenance outages, \$8.9 million of lower equity in income of unconsolidated entities excluding our former joint venture in Mexico and \$8.5 million of higher non-cash pension costs.
+Corrugated Packaging segment Adjusted EBITDA in the third first quarter of fiscal 2023 increased \$44.5 million 2024 decreased \$1.6 million compared to the prior year quarter primarily due to an estimated \$54.4 million \$124.7 million of increased net cost deflation, \$27.9 million of cost savings and an estimated \$25.0 million margin impact from higher lower selling price/mix, mix and \$3.2 million of lower volumes.
+These items were partially offset by \$65.5 million of increased cost savings and an estimated \$49.0 million \$11.9 million impact of lower economic downtime and prior year mill closures and \$44.8 million an estimated \$11.3 million of lower volumes. increased net cost deflation.
+Additionally, we had \$31.0 million \$37.6 million of other net favorable items compared to the prior year quarter that consisted primarily of \$46.8 million \$19.3 million from the operations acquired in the Mexico Acquisition, \$10.1 million of favorable planned downtime including maintenance outages and \$4.2 million \$6.1 million associated with the converting operations formerly in the Consumer Packaging segment that were partially offset by \$10.9 million of planned downtime including maintenance outages, \$8.9 million of lower equity in income of unconsolidated entities excluding our former joint venture in Mexico and \$8.5 million of higher non-cash pension costs. segment.

 Corrugated Packaging segment Adjusted EBITDA in the nine months ended June 30, 2023 increased \$163.8 million compared to the prior year period primarily due to an estimated \$385.5 million margin impact from higher selling price/mix and \$73.7 million of cost savings.
 These items were partially offset by an estimated \$203.4 million impact of economic downtime and prior year mill closures, \$115.3 million of lower volumes and an estimated \$69.1 million of increased net cost inflation.
-Additionally, we had \$92.4 million of other net favorable items that consisted primarily of \$111.4 million from the operations acquired in the Mexico Acquisition and \$10.8 million associated with converting operations formerly in the Consumer Packaging segment that were partially offset by \$24.9 million of higher non-cash pension costs and \$19.4 million of lower equity in income of unconsolidated entities excluding our former joint venture in Mexico.
+Additionally, we had \$92.4 million of other net favorable items that consisted primarily of \$111.4 million from the operations acquired in the Mexico Acquisition and \$10.8 million associated with converting operations formerly in the Consumer

+Packaging segment that were partially offset by \$24.9 million of higher non-cash pension costs and \$19.4 million of lower equity in income of unconsolidated entities excluding our former joint venture in Mexico.